 Maritime Systems Master's Degree & Certificates

 As host to two National Research Centers of Excellence, Stevens plays a major role in developing United States policy on maritime domain awareness, port security, transportation, shore protection, and coastal studies.
 The Center for Secure and Resilient Maritime Commerce, designated by the Department of Homeland Security, and the Atlantic Center for the Innovative Design & Control of Small Ships are the latest additions to a long history of excellence in maritime studies at Stevens.
-Learn more about Maritime Systems graduate programs and the national research centers.
+Learn more about Maritime Systems graduate program.

 Located directly on the Hudson River in the midst of the major New York/New Jersey water transportation corridor, Stevens has become a critical contributor to the region's security infrastructure.